MuhammadDF/comp423-course-notes/docs/tutorials/rust-setup.md

 git remote add origin https://github.com/<your-username>/rust-dev-cont.git
 ```
 Replace `<your-username>` with your GitHub username.
 1. Check your default branch name with the subcommand `git branch`.
 If it's not `main`, rename it to `main` with the following command: `git branch -M main`.
-Old versions of `git` choose the name `master` for the primary branch, but these days `main` is the standard primary branch name.
+Old versions of `git` use the name `master` for the primary branch.
+However, these days `main` is the standard primary branch name.

 1. Push your local commits to the GitHub repository:
 ``` bat
 git push --set-upstream origin main